Qt vs. HTML – The Full-Stack Comparison

 Today, I wanted to announce the release of a new white paper on a, if not new, still fascinating and, honestly speaking, a little controversial topic.
-A while back, I published a white paper with the provocative title “Qt vs HTML5 – a practical comparison”.
-The goal was to highlight the differences in usability of the two technologies and performance of the resulting application based on a real-life experiment.
+A while back, I published a white paper with the provocative title “Qt vs. HTML5 – a practical comparison”.
+The goal was to highlight the differences in usability of the two technologies and the performance of the resulting application based on a real-life experiment.

-The initial ambition of this white paper was to take a step back and level the playing field by comparing the architecture of a full stack HTML5 application including its backend software layers, vs. the architecture of a full-stack Qt application.
+The initial ambition of this white paper was to take a step back and level the playing field by comparing the architecture of a full-stack HTML5 application, including its backend software layers, vs. the architecture of a full-stack Qt application.
 Then I wanted to take it a step further.